 Barry Wooley: Painter turned amazing Interior Designer

-On this episode of The Chaise Lounge, Nick chats with Barry Wooley for a second time.
-Barry shares his journey into design, starting his business, and keeping a family culture alive in the workplace.
+On this episode of The Lounge, Nick chats with Barry Wooley for the second time.
+Barry shares his journey into design, how he started his business, and how he keeps a family culture alive in the workplace.

 Checking in with Barry

-Barry loves Barcelona, Spain for the architecture, fashion, food, and mixture of old and new.
+Barry loves Barcelona, Spain for its architecture, fashion, food, and mixture of old and new.

 He also likes cats, Mac products, and convertibles.
-Barry would love to entertain in his dining room, but you will never catch a glimpse of his TV room, not even on Instagram.
+Barry loves to entertain in his dining room, but you will never catch a glimpse of his TV room, not even on Instagram.

 How did Barry get into design?

 Barry’s mom was creative and always decorated their homes, and his siblings are all in creative fields.
 Barry went to school for educational psychology then worked in the corporate world.
 He took on some design jobs on the side and was able to make the move to full-time by age 27.

 Barry’s parents were painting contractors and decorators, which was an advantage for him.
 He evolved the paint company to paint and decor, and now into a design firm.
 Barry has no formal education in design, so he started by hiring people to work for the firm.
 He can’t draw but can come up with solutions.
 Barry disagrees with some things that are taught in design school but realizes the importance of differing opinions and teamwork.